Boro23-wq/leetcode-coding-problems/linked-list-cycle.md

  */
 var hasCycle = function(head) {

+    // two pointer technique
     let fastPointer = head;
     let slowPointer = head;

+    // if fastPointer ever gets null
-    while (fastPointer !== null && fastPointer.next !== null){
+    // that means there are no cycle while (fastPointer !== null && fastPointer.next !== null){
+        // move fastPointer two steps ahead
         fastPointer = fastPointer.next.next;
+        // move slowPointer two steps ahead

         slowPointer = slowPointer.next;
+        // if there is a cycle eventually

-        if (fastPointer === slowPointer) return true;
+        // the two pointers will meet at a position if (fastPointer === slowPointer) return true;
     }